digitalfabrik/integreat-app/docs/06-manual-builds.md

 export ORG_GRADLE_PROJECT_VERSION_NAME=0.1
 ```

-Then you can create a quick rest build in release mode and run it on your emulator:
+Then you can create a quick test build in release mode and run it on your emulator:

 ```bash
 yarn